keithbuhler/keithbuhler.github.io/_posts/2018-05-28-hobbit-names.md

 It's rough going at points.
 Lots of Icelandic names.
 That's one of the reasons I'm listening to it on audio, as I do with Dostoevsky, rather than slogging through the text.

-Anyhow, I'm stumbling through the Prose Edda, minding my own business, when I come across a remarkable passage I want to share with you Tolkein fans.
+Anyhow, I'm stumbling through the Prose Edda, minding my own business, when I come across a remarkable passage I want to share with you Tolkien fans.
 The Prose Edda is a classic source of Norse Mythology.

 The surprising passage is from the second part of the Prose Edda, titled "Gylfaginning", about the adventures of Gylfi.